Disshuu/FitPlanHub/README.md

  - Project is designed for learning backend architecture and API development

 ## Author
-Developed as a part of a backend development task to demonstrate real-world application logic and database relationship.
+Developed as part of a backend development task to demonstrate real-world application logic and database relationship.